dhebariyajenil/Study-Notion/README.md

     # JWT
     JWT_SECRET="StudyNotionIsSafe"
    ```
-3.You Can Also Use .env.example file as reference

 ## Usage

-1. Start the server and client from main StudyNotion folder using concurrently : `npm run devs`
+1. Start the server and client from main StudyNotion folder using concurrently : `npm run dev`

 Access the application in your browser at `http://localhost:3000`.